peterbenoit/photo-enhance/README.md

 Preview images and downloads use short-lived, private in-memory URLs instead of being embedded as base64 inside JSON responses.
-The current opaque session ID is kept in the address bar, so refreshing restores the photo, chosen filter, and intensity while the server still holds that session.
+The current opaque session ID is kept in the address bar, so refreshing restores the photo, chosen filter, and all adjustment settings while the server still holds that session.
 Results expire when evicted from the 20-session limit or when the server restarts.

 By default the Flask dev server runs with debug off.
 For local debugging, set `PHOTO_ENHANCE_DEBUG=1` before starting it.